prominenceai/deepstream-services-library/docs/api-tee.md

 ```

 ## Constant Values
 The default blocking-timeout value used by both Splitter and Demuxer Tees.
 IMPORTANT!
-The timeout controls the amount of time the demuxer will wait for a blocking PPH to be called to dynamically link or unlink a branch at runtime while the Pipeline is playing.
+The timeout controls the amount of time the Tee will wait for a blocking PPH to be called to dynamically link or unlink a branch at runtime while the Pipeline is playing.
 This value will need to be extended if the frame-rate for the stream is less than 2 fps.
 The timeout is needed in case the Source upstream has been removed or is in a bad state in which case the pad callback will never be called.
 ```C
 #define DSL_TEE_DEFAULT_BLOCKING_TIMEOUT_IN_SEC                     1
 ```